WillIsback/Report_Maker/readme.md

 This project uses several language models, each with its own requirements and specifications:

-- **openai-GPT3.5-Turbo**: This model is used to process the dialogue and generate sub-summaries.
-Context window of X tokens.
-It is not open-source, This model is gated with openai credentials.
+- **GPT3.5-Turbo**: It is not open-source and no free tier, This model is gated with openai credentials.

-- **GEMMA-2B**: This model is used to process the sub-summary and generate a conclusion.
-Context window of X tokens.
-It is an open-source model and free tier but gated model via hugging face credentials.
+- **GEMMA-2B/7B**: It is an open-source model and free tier but gated model via hugging face credentials.

-- **MISTRAL-7B**: This model is also used to process the sub-summary and generate a conclusion.
-Context window of 32768 tokens.
-It is open-source, and has a free tier available.
-This model is not gated.
+- **MISTRAL-7B**: Local LLM compute with llama_cpp

 - **BART**: this is a summarize model made by facebook, it is open source, free. quite good but only handle english.